MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 Bootstrapping refers to the configuration updates to a resource that must be made after it's provisioned, but before it's available as part of the workload pool.
 Bootstrapping is often associated with virtual machines (VMs), but many other resources must be set up as part of the deployment process including platform as a service (PaaS) technologies and container hosting technologies like Azure Kubernetes Service (AKS).

 Your cloud platform might provide bootstrapping solutions for you, which you should use where possible.
-For example, you can use VM extensions in Azure to make pre-defined configuration changes during the deployment process and customize your configuration changes by injecting PowerShell scripts.
+For example, you can use VM extensions in Azure to make predefined configuration changes during the deployment process and customize your configuration changes by injecting PowerShell scripts.

 ### Authentication and authorization

 Take automation into account when designing your authentication and authorization strategy.
 It's important to maintain the highest level of security in production workloads, but this can affect automation.
 For example, the use of biometric or multifactor authentication adds complexity that must be accounted for in your automation design.
-Use non-human, secure accounts for automated authentication, such as managed identities, workload identities, or certificates.
+Use nonhuman, secure accounts for automated authentication, such as managed identities, workload identities, or certificates.
 Ensure that you have included secret and key management in your automation for increased authentication security.

 ### Design variability into your workload